 The water heater use and function is described in the Water Systems Section.
+Here we will detail the electrical side of the heater.

-The water heater is powered by the AC Distribution Panel.
+The water heater is powered by the AC MDP.
 It is much the same as an electric water heater in your home except in this case, the heater uses 120 volt (220 overseas), but it uses elements to heat the water to a specified temperature.
 Consult the manufacturer's documentation for any internal information about the water heater.

-8.1.10 Microwave
+8.2.3 Microwave